 (since, because, while, etc.).

-Option B is correct because it is an
+Option A is correct because it is an

-Option A is incorrect because it is a phrase, not a clause.
+Option B is incorrect because it is only a word, not a clause.

-Option D is incorrect because the answer lies in B.
+Option D is incorrect because the answer lies in A.